fbpx

 Indie film contracts are important because they safeguard the rights and interests of filmmakers.
 They establish legal obligations and protect the intellectual property rights, copyright, and distribution of the film.
 Examples of key agreements include actor agreements and director agreements.

-How can I protect my work during pre-production?
+Can I protect my work during pre-production with Indie film contracts?

 Recent Posts